idies/jhu-lsst/from_sciserver_compute.md

 Replace the password with the password you know and love
 * Reload page, select a new notebook with "pyspark" kernel and enjoy.
-Try something like this as the first cell:
+Try something like this as the first cell (change the name to whatever, perhaps including your name):

 ```
 %%configure -f